FAQ

 How do length and safety relate to Blueprint?

-Section titled “How do length and safety relate to Blueprint?”brand_controls exposes length (minimal | concise | detailed | extensive) and safety_categories as part of run-level specification—the same philosophy described in Blueprint.
-See Safety and length constraints.
+Section titled “How do length and safety relate to Blueprint?”brand_controls exposes length (minimal | concise | detailed | extensive), safety_categories, and blueprint (a freeform system prompt for tone, persona, or brand voice) as part of run-level specification—the same philosophy described in Blueprint.
+See Brand controls.

 Where are terms and privacy?